-I am also obtaining a Masters in Social Work in the evenings.
-I was fortunate enough to be awarded a full-scholarship by the Department of Mental Health and Hygiene.
-I hope to continue working within the mental field upon graduation.
-I'm privileged to be working and growing from my peers, faculty, experiences, and case management.
+I am also obtaining a master's in social work in the evenings.
+I was fortunate enough to be awarded a full scholarship by the Department of Mental Health and Hygiene.
+I hope to continue working within the mental health field upon graduation.
+I'm privileged to be working and growing from my peers, faculty, experiences and case management.

-IGR exposed me to a lot of themes and/or bias (i.e structural inequality) that are central to the work I'm doing.
-I have IGR to thank for strengthening my communication skills, self-awareness and ultimately my ongoing commitment to social justice.
+The Intergroup Relations Program exposed me to a lot of themes and/or bias (i.e structural inequality) that are central to the work I'm doing.
+I have the program to thank for strengthening my communication skills, self-awareness and ultimately my ongoing commitment to social justice.